 What is Computed Axial Tomography (“CT” or “CAT” scan)?

-Multi-Slice Spiral CT scanning represents the latest advancement in CT scanning technology.
+Multi-Slice Spiral CT scanning represents the latest advancement in CT scan technology.
 CT scanning has been in existence since the mid-70’s and the concept of multi-slice allows for more than 1 spiral at a time, further improving the accuracy of the images, and further shortening the time it takes to produce them.

 Multi-slice spiral also allows for overlap of the images that are taken so that reconstructions can then be produced in 2 and 3 dimensions.
 This is extremely helpful when studying vascular structures, such as aneurysms of the abdominal aorta.
 CT angiography can also be used to study other arteries both before and after surgery.
 CT has shown great promise as a way to study the arteries of the heart in a less invasive way than traditional angiography.

 Spiral computed tomography scanning can look at bones that have been fractured or dislocated, and virtually any of the internal organs can be imaged with great anatomic detail.
 In evaluating patients with cancer, CT scanning is extremely helpful, both in looking at tumors and also in measuring improvement after chemotherapy and radiation therapy.
 CT is an excellent test for diagnosing kidney stones, appendicitis, and pulmonary embolism.

 Osteoporosis causes 1.5 million fractures annually and affects 10 million people, usually without causing any symptoms until a fracture occurs.
 CT bone density testing gives accurate measurements of bone density so that patients at risk can be given bone-building medication.